On the functoriality of the space of equivariant smooth $h$-cobordisms

-A \ourdefn{round bundle} is a smooth fiber bundle with fiber $D(V)$ and structure group $R(V)$.
-That is, it is a smooth fiber bundle with fibers diffeomorphic to $D(V)$ and with a preferred class of local smooth trivializations related by round diffeomorphisms.
-A $G$-equivariant round bundle is a round bundle with $G$-action (i.e. compatible smooth $G$-actions on base and total space) such that G acts through isomorphisms of round bundles, i.e., isomorphisms of bundles with structure group $R(V)$.
+\orange{ \begin{defn}A \ourdefn{round bundle} is a smooth fiber bundle with fiber $D(V)$ and structure group $R(V)$.
+A \emph{$G$-equivariant round bundle} is a smooth equivariant fiber bundle (\autoref{fiber_bundle}) with structure group $R(V)$.
+In particular, each $G_x$-equivariant fiber is $D(V)$ with an action of $G_x$ through round diffeomorphisms. \end{defn} }